marek5050/marek5050.github.io/_posts/2018-02-09-Deploying_a_Fabric_Composer_Network.md

 ## Build the REST Api
-To Deploy the REST Api we use the composer-rest-server command.
+To build the REST API we use the *composer-rest-server* command.

 ```
 $ composer-rest-server -c admin@carauction-network -n required -w true
 Discovering types from business network definition ...